|

 continue the ongoing play of life)

-run of family tree email requests whilst they mean well its not for
+tree email requests whilst they mean well its not for this site

-this site (this section is about stories relating to people who have
+(this section is about stories relating to people who have worked

-worked for NZSCO or who themselves have traveled on NZSCO or have
+for NZSCO or who themselves have traveled on NZSCO or have stories

-stories to share about life on the sea or land or family who
+to share about life on the sea or land or family who contributed to

 I have instructed Sam and Andrew to put these family tree requests